 And if you want a true local’s tip, visit in the spring or fall when the crowds have left and you can enjoy places like Mount Rushmore and Wind Cave without waiting in lines or circling parking lots hoping for a parking spot.
 You’ll discover the trails, be it for hiking, biking, ATV or snowmobiling, are also less crowded.

-“Most people don’t know we’re in among the top in the country for colors in the fall,” Cole says, noting the town’s impressive events schedule includes the Sturgis Supermoto Rally in September.
+“Most people don’t know we’re in among the top in the country for colors in the fall,” Cole says.
 “And in the spring the green of the hills is just amazing.”

 Regardless of the time of year you’re there, don’t miss Weimer’s Diner & Donuts for breakfast or a snack.